 There is always a market for collectibles.
 Think about iconic subjects.
 I’m a wildlife artist, so I sell charismatic animals like elephants, giraffes, and big cats.

 Get a head start with these: 12 Wildlife Art Bestsellers (Use These Subjects to Make Money)

 Color will always outsell black and white and 10″ x 8″ images seem to attract the most attention.

 Your images must fit into readily available off-the-shelf frames.
 The whole idea is to make life easy for your potential buyers

 Read this post for a detailed guide: What Size Art Sells Best?
 Frames and Apertures – FREE Chart

 Is it Hard to Sell on Etsy?

 So is selling on Etsy worth it?
 Well, it can work if you are willing to play the game.
 Etsy encourages volume sales at low prices.
 It’s a marketplace, not a gallery.
-You must post hundreds of listings with the right keywords and the right type of goods.
+You must post hundreds of listings with the right keywords on the right products.
 That’s a tough call.

 If you really want to succeed you have to follow the trends and be ready to adapt to changing tastes and fashions.